dcsaorg/DCSA-JIT/doc/Module 9 part 2 - receiving an RTA-Berth.md

 }
 ```

-_The spacing and order of the fields is purely for showing each category.
-JSON does not mandate a particular order nor all the whitespace._
+_The spacing and order of the fields is purely for grouping fields into the same category as used in the previous part of this module.
+JSON does not mandate a particular field order nor any of the whitespace._

 Here is a quick overview at what happened per category: